The terms disciple and Christian are related but not synonymous.

-The Greek term for “disciple” in the New Testament is mathetes, which means more than just “student” or “learner.”
-A disciple is a “follower,” someone who adheres completely to the teachings of another, making them his rule of life and conduct.
+The Greek term for “disciple” in the New Testament is mathetes, which basically means “student” or “learner.”
+But a disciple is also a “follower,” someone who adheres completely to the teachings of another, making them his rule of life and conduct.
 The Pharisees prided themselves in being disciples of Moses (John 9:28).
 Jesus’ followers were called “disciples” long before they were ever called “Christians.”
 Their discipleship began with Jesus’ call and required them to exercise their will to follow Him (Matthew 9:9).

 Jesus was quite explicit about the cost of following Him.
 Discipleship requires a totally committed life: “Any of you who does not give up everything he has cannot be my disciple” (Luke 14:33).
 Sacrifice is expected: “Jesus said to his disciples, ‘If anyone would come after me, he must deny himself and take up his cross and follow me’” (Matthew 16:24).

 Not all of Jesus’ followers were able to make such a commitment.
 There were many who left Jesus after a while.
 “From this time many of his disciples turned back and no longer followed him” (John 6:66).

 Jesus used the term disciple but never Christian.
 The first instance of the word Christian is found in the book of Acts: “The disciples were first called Christians in Antioch” (Acts 11:26).
 Most Bible scholars agree that it is unlikely that the believers themselves thought up the name “Christians.”
 The early church had other names for themselves, such as “disciples” (Acts 13:52; 20:1; 21:4) and “saints” (Romans 1:7; 1 Corinthians 16:1; Ephesians 1:1) and “brothers” (1 Corinthians 1:9; 1 Peter 3:8).